 Welcome and thank you for your interest in St. Charles Community College.
-The enrollment services department is here to provide students with the resources needed to obtain financial assistance.
+The Enrollment Services Department is here to provide students with the resources needed to obtain financial assistance.
 We are here to help you maneuver through the financial assistance processes more efficiently.

-There is a wide variety of financial assistance programs to accommodate every student who wishes to attend college.
+There are a wide variety of financial assistance programs to accommodate every student who wishes to attend college.
 These programs are available through federal, state and local sources.The information provided here should answer your questions.
 To schedule an appointment with a financial aid counselor, call 636-922-8601.

 Financial Aid Satisfactory Academic Progress

 Financial Aid Satisfactory Academic Progress is the minimum standards required to maintain financial aid eligibility for federal and state programs.

 Federal and state financial aid is intended to assist students as they make successful progress toward completing a degree.
 Therefore, each student carries the responsibility to demonstrate satisfactory academic progress.

 St. Charles Community College has the responsibility of monitoring student progress as follows: